enthought/ets/docs/source/eeps/eep-6.rst

 Resolving these issues will likely take some time, and several releases of Apptools if we are to prevent problems with backward compatibility.

+This proposal also involves the creation of a new, to-be-named, ETS library to hold application services.

 Step 1
 ------